 Professor Mark Smithers AM is a Fellow of the Royal Australasian College of Surgeons and a Member of the Order of Australia 2018.
-He is a surgeon involved in the management of patients with all stages of melanoma for 30.
+He is a surgeon involved in the management of patients with all stages of melanoma for over 30 years.

 Melanoma interests: